 It’s anything but black and white.

-Nearly 30 cancer types have inspired bracelets, clothing or gear spanning at least 20 pigments and five patterns – including zebra stripe.
+Today, more than 30 cancer types have inspired bracelets, clothing and gear spanning at least 20 pigments and five patterns – including zebra stripe.
+There are also colors that cancer awareness advocates wear to represent issues related to cancer, or specifically for people who are caregivers or survivors.
+Childhood cancers and “all cancers” have colors, too.
 Some wear their color proudly to represent their own cancer or support a loved one.
 But others fear this collage of colors creates an unnecessary division.

 “I’m going to die of my breast cancer and I feel like I have a lot in common with people who have lung cancer, who have stage 4 pancreatic cancer.
-Our experience of life is much more similar than it is different,” said Beth Caldwell, a 38-year-old metastatic breast cancer patient, and blogger who is treated at Seattle Cancer Care Alliance, treatment arm of Fred Hutchinson Cancer Research Center.
+Our experience of life is much more similar than it is different,” said Beth Caldwell, a 38-year-old metastatic breast cancer patient, and blogger who was treated at Seattle Cancer Care Alliance, now known as Fred Hutch Cancer Center.

 “I’m hopeful that as we progress with science and see that tumor biology is sometimes more important than the organ that it came from, we’ll start to work together as patients, as a community.”